go-martini/martini/README.md

 ### Where do I find middleware X?

-Start by looking in the [martini-contrib](http://github.com/martini-contrib) project.
-If it is not there feel free to contact a martini-contrib team member about adding a new package to the project.
+Start by looking in the [martini-contrib](https://github.com/martini-contrib) projects.
+If it is not there feel free to contact a martini-contrib team member about adding a new repo to the organization.

 * [auth](https://github.com/martini-contrib/auth) - Handlers for authentication.
 * [binding](https://github.com/martini-contrib/binding) - Handler for mapping/validating a raw request into a structure.